jaydarkseed757/log_compressor/README.md

 - An existing target (e.g. `messages.1.gz` already present) causes the source to be skipped rather than overwritten.
 - A family with two different existing compression formats is reported as mixed and compressed with the default, with a one-time warning.
 - Run as `root` (or a user with read/write access to the log directory) since `/var/log` files are typically root-owned.
 Owner preservation for 7z archives requires the privilege to `chown`; without it, the archive keeps the running user's ownership and a non-fatal best-effort attempt is made.
+- The open-file check (when `lsof` and `xargs` are available) prevents compressing a log a process is still writing to.
+As an extra precaution, a file whose name contains a newline is skipped while this check is active, because `lsof` escapes such names in its output and the script cannot reliably confirm the file is closed.
+Normal log names are unaffected; this only concerns pathological filenames.

 ## Examples